-- 1. Select 🔀
+- 1. Select \checkmark .

-- 2. Select A/C
+- 2. Select A/C.

-- 3. Modulate the temperature control to maintain comfort.
+- 3. Adjust the temperature control to maintain comfort.

-- 4. Set the fan speed to HI
+- 4. Set the fan to the highest speed.

-- 5. Direct the outer instrument panel vents towards the side windows
+- 5. Direct the outer instrument panel vents towards the side windows.

 Do not place objects on top of the instrument panel as these objects may become projectiles in a collision or sudden stop.